fanxyuyu/DoyleBot/README.md

   - help: shows a list with all the commands
   - ping: shows bot ping
   - italy: shows current time in Italy
-  - avatar: shows user avatar *(example !avatar @user3)*
+  - avatar *<user>*: shows user avatar - *leave user empty to see your own*

 **Fun:**
-  - 8ball <question>: answer your question with a random phrase
+  - 8ball *<question>*: answer your question with a phrase from a random set
   - names: shows a text with all names commands avaliable
   - reverse: reverse a text
-  - fact: shows a random fact
+  - fact: shows a random fact *fun api that's constantly updating*

 **Anime:**